-The Bachelor of Politics, Philosophy and Economics (Honours) program combines rigorous cross-disciplinary training and explores global policy challenges to help you pursue a leadership career in business, politics, the not-for-profit sector or academia.
+The Bachelor of Politics, Philosophy and Economics (Honours) (BPPE(Hons)) program combines rigorous cross-disciplinary training and explores global policy challenges to help you pursue a leadership career in business, politics, the not-for-profit sector or academia.

-QTAC CODE UQ CODE MINIMUM SELECTION THRESHOLD 2021 LOWEST AT AR TO I OFFER 2021 DURATION START SEMESTER HONOURS ADMISSION REQUIREMENTS ATAR / IB ADJUSTED UNADJUSTED 714112 2412 94/36 94 89.5 4 years full-time (or part-time equivalent) 1 St Lucia Part of standard program, awarded based on grade point average of specific courses Old Year 12 (or equivalent) General English subject (Units 3 & 4, C); and Mathematical Methods or Specialist Mathematics (Units 3 & 4, C)
+QTAC CODE UQ CODE MINIMUM SELECTION THRESHOLD 2022 ^{>} LOWEST ATAR TO RECEIVE AN OFFER 2022 ^c DURATION START SEMESTER HONOURS ADMISSION REQUIREMENTS ATAR / IB ADJUSTED UNADJUSTED 714112 2412 94.00 / 37 94.50 92.50 4 years full-time (or part-time equivalent) 1 St Lucia Part of standard program, awarded based on grade point average of specific courses Qid Year 12 (or equivalent) General English subject (Units 3 & 4, C); and Mathematical Methods or Specialist Mathematics See 'Progran m table ex plained' on page 60 (Units 3 & 4, C)

-- Minimum (adjusted) selection threshold 2021 is the minimum score that was considered for an offer of a place to all applicants. - Lowest ATAR to receive an offer refers to all recent secondary students who were offered a place for Semester I, 2021.
+- Minimum (adjusted) selection threshold 2022 is the minimum score that was considered for an offer of a place to all applicants - Lowest ATAR to receive an offer refers to all recent secondary students who were offered a place for Semester 1, 2022.
 The lowest ATAR (Adjusted) refers to the ATAR plus any adjustment factors.
 The Lowest ATAR (Unadjusted) refers to the lowest ATAR excluding any adjustment factors.